-As Property Stylists we are the first to preach the value in home staging.
+As property stylists we are the first to preach the value in home staging.
 Every home we visit has taken the step to style their property.
-That’s the best bang for buck improvement when selling your home, however, furniture and accessories alone may not be the only step in setting your property for a successful sale.
-The one area that we see most often overlooked by clients is their property frontage.
+That’s the best bang for buck improvement when selling your home.
+However, furniture and accessories may not be the only step in setting your property for a successful sale.
+Property frontage is the area that we see most often overlooked by clients.
 Let’s explore why the appearance of your property frontage is so important and what can be done to improve it.

 First Impressions Count

 The view from the street is the first impression made on potential buyers.
 It is vital that this first impression makes an impact with the buyer.
 Many potentials buyers will drive or walk past the property before deciding whether or not to make the effort to attend an open inspection.
 A well-presented front will compel buyers to take the next step, a step through your front door.

 Auctions attract crowds and the only area to fit them is in the street.
 What will potential bidders be looking at when deciding to make each incremental bid?
 The front of your property.
 Your auctioneer only has words and gesturing at their disposal to help sell your property.
 The rest is up to your front yard/fence/veranda as they become the backdrop to the auctioneer.

 What can you do to improve it?